Feliz Navidad (song): Other recordings

+In 2012, the song was covered on the tenth episode of the fourth season of Glee, "Glee, Actually".

 In 2013, American Christian pop band Unspoken recorded a cover of the song with new verses.

 "Feliz Navidad" was recorded by Finnish symphonic metal artist Tarja Turunen in 2017, for her Christmas album From Spirits and Ghosts (Score for a Dark Christmas).
 On December 6, 2017, a music video was released for the solo version of the song.
 A special version was released as a single on December 8, featuring Turunen's musician friends Michael Monroe, Doro Pesch, Tony Kakko, Elize Ryd, Marko Saaresto, Timo Kotipelto, Simone Simons, Cristina Scabbia, Joe Lynn Turner, Floor Jansen, Hansi Kürsch and Sharon den Adel.
 The ensemble version was released as a benefit single to benefit victims of Hurricane Irma on the Caribbean island of Barbuda.

 In 2020, Millennial Choirs & Orchestras released a choral and orchestrated version of the song in their album Star of Wonder.

 In 2020, Thalía released a merengue version of the song.
 It debuted at number 17 on the Monitor Latino Pop Charts in the Dominican Republic.
 On its second week the song moved up to the number 6 spot on that chart with that being its peak position.
 It also peak at number 91 in Spain.

 In 2020, American regional Mexican band Fuerza Regida released a corrido tumbado cover of the song, as the third track from their Christmas EP Navidad con la Regida.

 In 2024, The Philly Specials covered the song for their charity album A Philly Special Christmas Party.